 The small bunches are surrounded by either white or dark green bracts, which make them attractive house plants.

-Though the Haemanthus Albiflios can be safely put in protective shade, its leaves will not be as green and can come off as pale-looking.
+Though the Haemanthus Albiflios can be safely put in the protective shade, its leaves will not be as green and can come off as pale-looking.

-The Blood Lily and its sister species, the Haemanthus katherinae love the summer temperature, so put them out in the upper 60° degrees Fahrenheit or higher if possible.
+The African Blood Lily and its sister species, the Haemanthus katherinae love the summer temperature, so put them out in the upper 60° degrees Fahrenheit or higher if possible.